-[the place we inhabit and create by making use of the thousands of kilometres that separate us]
+[the place we inhabit and create using the thousands of kilometres between us]

 dalpofzs is our chance-generated project name born out of instinct and pleasure and the interplay of the two. a name that doesn't designate or represent, but is to the extent that our platform works, so far as it becomes.
 Franz, our canine-hero chose to eat his way into giving us a name. and so he did.